slawlor/ractor/README.md

 }
 ```

-The will implement the default ```ractor::Message``` trait for you without you having to write it out by hand.
+This will implement the default ```ractor::Message``` trait for you without you having to write it out by hand.

 #### Deriving the network serializable message trait for remote actors